 And the number of things that we acquire on a yearly basis can soon add up, clogging up much-needed storage space in our homes — or suitcases, if you’re currently travelling.

 Struggling to know which pieces to say goodbye to and which pieces to hang onto for another 12 months?
-Not to worry — I’ve got you covered with my top wardrobe clear out tips.
+Not to worry — we’ve got you covered with our top wardrobe clear out tips.

 First things first, you need to put some time aside to tackle your wardrobe clear out.

 It’s no use trying to do it all in two hours before you head out to the supermarket because this simply won’t work.

 The truth is: this kind of house job always takes longer than you think.
 Therefore, be sure to assign a day where you’ve not got anything else going on to do it.

 Do you have kids to look after or have to go to work?
 You could always split your wardrobe clear out into sections and focus on clothes one day, shoes the next and accessories the day after that.
 Sorted.

 2. Get Everything Out

 Once you’re ready to proceed with the task at hand, we find that it helps to get everything out of your wardrobe and put it on your bed or bedroom floor.